sswahn/database/README.md

 ## Features
   · Simplified promise-based API
-  · Singleton pattern to ensure only one instance of the database is active
+  · Singleton pattern ensures one instance of the database is active
   · Default configurations established
   · Bulk addition of items